Engaging the Community

-The Sonoma RCD provides local forums to help landowners, land managers, K-12 and college students, and the general public learn about and discuss conservation of natural resources.
+The Sonoma RCD provides local forums to support land managers, K-12 and college students, and the broader community to learn about and discuss conservation of natural resources.
 These forums include workshops, watershed meetings, educational presentations, tours, mailings, media outreach, special events, classroom visits, and internship opportunities.
 The RCD values local community engagement and participates in a variety of public events annually throughout Sonoma County, reaching thousands of attendees.
 Sponsoring and supporting local river cleanups, technical workshops, and natural resource management conferences is our way of showing our support for the positive actions of our local and regional partners.

 In partnership with local colleges and universities, the RCD sponsors internship (paid and unpaid) opportunities to students interested in watershed protection, resource conservation, and conservation education.
 These are valuable internships for students to gain experience in the field.